 Apart from that, however, verse 16:7 is a fair ending: we have the promise that the post-resurrection appearance and disciple-redemption issues will eventually be addressed.
 The direct reference to verses 14:27-28 reminds us that Jesus has long known how his male disciples would behave.
 Jesus accepted them then, he will again.
 A curtain here would complete a “build of three” of natural stopping points, two false curtains climaxing in the real one.
 Regardless of who’s speaking, it is a rousing speech, and it would end Mark’s show on a high note.

-If the consensus ending were 16:7, then I would find that very competitive with verse 16:14.
-But the consensus ending isn’t here, but rather the next verse, 16:8.
+But the consensus ending isn’t here, rather it’s the next verse, 16:8.
 The build of three that 16:8 completes is the succession of three curtain-killing Markan grenades.
 Immediately, the women flee, succumb to the physical symptoms of clinical shock, and according to the emphatic omniscient narrator, tell nobody about this.